cloudera-labs/envelope/README.md

     spark2-submit envelope-0.6.0-SNAPSHOT.jar yourpipeline.conf

 A helpful place to monitor your running pipeline is from the Spark UI for the job.
-You can find this via the YARN ResourceManager UI, which can be found in Cloudera Manager by navigating to the YARN service and then to the ResourceManager Web UI link.
+You can find this via the YARN ResourceManager UI.

 ## More information